tikv/tikv/docs/secure-tikv-cluster.md

 ---
-title: Secure the TiKV Cluster
+title: TiKV Security Configuration
-summary: Learn how to secure the TiKV cluster.
+summary:  Learn about the security configuration in TiKV.
 category: operations
 ---

-# Secure the TiKV Cluster
+# TiKV Security Configuration

 TiKV has SSL/TLS integration to encrypt the data exchanged between nodes.
-This document describes how to secure the TiKV cluster.
+This document describes the security configuration in the TiKV cluster.

 ## ca-path = "/path/to/ca.pem"